-Positive Pathways (2011-2015), a collaborative initiative of Washington AIDS Partnership, Institute for Public Health Innovation, and HIV service providers across the District of Columbia and Prince George’s County, Maryland, assisted over 1,300 HIV-positive African Americans to access and effectively benefit from HIV medical care and other support services.
-Over 75% of Positive Pathways clients were women.
+Positive Pathways (2011-2015), a collaborative initiative of Washington AIDS Partnership, IPHI, and HIV service providers across the District of Columbia (D.C). and Prince George’s County (PGC), Maryland, assisted over 1,300 HIV-positive African Americans to access and effectively benefit from HIV medical care and other support services.

 Using Trained Peers to Complement Conventional Medical and Outreach Strategies

 Positive Pathways established a network of trained peer community health workers (CHWs) who were placed in clinical and non-clinical settings with the goal of identifying and supporting out-of-care HIV-positive individuals.
 Positive Pathways sites included AmeriHealth Caritas DC, Family & Medical Counseling Services, Whitman-Walker Health, The Women’s Collective, and Unity Health Care, among others.
 CHWs focused on building peer-based trust and informing individuals about living with HIV, providing personalized assistance to help them enter and navigate service systems, and supporting them throughout the early part of their medical care until they became fully engaged.